CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 ## Signing your emails with a DKIM key

 With SMTPeter you can automatically sign your emails.
-This allows receiving parties to verify if the mail was indeed sent by you and that the content of the email (including attachments) was not modified during transport.
+This allows receiving parties to verify whether the mail was indeed sent by you and that the content of the email (including attachments) was not modified during transport.

 This signing technology is based on the mechanism of related private and public keys.
 Your public keys are published in the DNS records of your domains (and can therefore be seen by everyone in the world), while the private key that are needed to sign your messages are privately stored on the SMTPeter servers.
 This technology ensures that mails can only be signed by you (if you send your mails through SMTPeter), and that they can be verified by everyone else (because everyone has access to the public key to check the signatures).
 This makes it impossible for spammers, fishers, or anyone else to sign mails out of your name, simply because no one else has access to your private key.